-Being of Pure Thought
+Being of Pure Thought see p.
+CI34

 This advantage may be used to reflect a particular type of spirit, especially in a "psychic" campaign setting (see Psionic Spirits, p.
 44).
 In general, spirits should use the Spirit Form advantage (p.
 35) rather than this one to reflect their unusual abilities and limitations.
 250 points.